Examples

 Structured output

-Example using SDK
+Example with the Python SDK

 from pydantic import BaseModel